beauty

 FICO is live.
 FULL is sold out.

 Both models run identical stores, in the same malls, with the same trained MYOTO team.
-FULL territories are fully subscribed — shown here for reference.
+FULL territories are fully subscribed — shown for reference.
 FICO is the only model currently accepting investors — asset-light entry with the brand as sales partner.

 The full-ownership model.
 Investor funds the complete store including inventory at ₹3,000/sqft across 500+ SKUs — and keeps 100% of the sales share.
 MYOTO runs operations end-to-end.
 2% monthly floor on CapEx (ex-rental) — or 10% of full gross sales, whichever is higher.

 Franchise Invested, Company Operated — with inventory on our books.
 You fund the complete store setup only.
-MYOTO bankrolls the full 500+ SKU assortment and becomes a sales partner — investor takes 61% of sales, brand takes 39%.
-1.5% monthly floor on CapEx (ex-rental) — or 10% of investor's 61% share, whichever is higher.
+MYOTO bankrolls the full 500+ SKU assortment and becomes a sales partner — investor takes 66% of sales, brand takes 34%.
+1.5% monthly floor on CapEx (ex-rental) — or 10% of investor's 66% share, whichever is higher.

 FICO — CapEx Breakdown

-Whichever is higher.
+whichever is higher.

 CapEx is computed on Super Built-Up Area (the leased mall footprint, same as the rent basis).
 Sales are computed on Carpet Area (the usable retail floor — typically ~55% of SBU).
-Pick a revenue-density tier below — all benchmarks are real retail figures per carpet sqft.
+Pick a revenue-density tier — all benchmarks are real retail figures per carpet sqft.

 Payback is shown on non-refundable capital only — rental deposit and (if applicable) inventory are refundable and excluded.
 All numbers update live with the tier selection and store size above.